ncs-pl/svgu/doc/pages/starlark.md

 ## Implementations

-SVGU is build upon the Go implementation of Starlark, but other exists.
+SVGU is build upon the Go implementation of Starlark, but other implementations do exist.
 We encourage the adoption of Starlark everywhere.

 - [Go](https://github.com/google/starlark-go/)